Real-Life Stories of Reclaiming Autoimmune Health

 - Summary (1:16:03)

-- If you’d like to hear the prior Healing Stories podcasts, listen to episodes 1, 14 30, 43, 61, 87, 113, and 139.
-I also have a written success story series here on my website.
+- This is the 8th Healing Stories episode, and you can find the others here.
 I feature a wide variety of diagnoses, but even if your diagnosis isn’t featured, please know that these stories still apply to you.
-Autoimmune diseases have much in common, which is why they are treated similarly by conventional medicine, and why the paleo diet and lifestyle benefits so many.
+Autoimmune diseases have much in common, which is why they are treated similarly by conventional medicine, and why the paleo autoimmune protocol benefits so many.

 - Many of my podcast guests I meet through social media.
 Be sure to follow me on Instagram and Facebook, to join the conversation.